What is Cyclic Vomiting Syndrome?

 Continual vomiting can cause other problems, which need to be treated as well.
 Examples include loss of fluids (dehydration), electrolyte imbalance, and irritation of the esophagus (food tube).

-A letter from your doctor that describes your CVS diagnosis and the right treatment for you is often helpful to have on hand.
+A letter from your doctor that describes your Cyclic Vomiting Syndrome diagnosis and the right treatment for you is often helpful to have on hand.
 Having a planned, quick, effective treatment helps put care into action early if emergency treatment is needed.
 It also helps reduce worry.
 Planned support and early action help improve the treatment of CVS.